Verifiable content provenance for the claims pipeline.

 Adjudication

-When SIU reviews the claim, the forensic mode returns per-edge confidence scores and the full ingredient DAG.
-Reviewers see whether a piece of media was sourced from another claim, derived from a known-synthetic source, or arrived with a clean chain.
+When SIU reviews the claim, forensic mode returns manipulation signals, EXIF analysis, a confidence score, and a risk level.
+Reviewers see whether a piece of media shows manipulation markers or arrived with a clean provenance record.

 04